 The combination of good UI/UX makes the perfect solution for developing an easy-to-use eCommerce platform for a specific target market.
 Likewise, the comfort of your customers is also a priority, hence the invention of eCommerce applications and devices.

-Your platform should be designed in a way that users can browse without any obstructions.
-You will be able to engage users and generate additional revenue the simpler your platform is.
+Your platform should be designed so that users can browse without any obstructions.
+You will engage users and generate additional revenue the simpler your platform is.

 For instance: Have you ever wondered why most apps keep their menu at the bottom instead of the usual top menu?
-This pattern is highly effective as it makes navigation easier because it remains in the same position no matter what page your users are viewing.
+This pattern is highly effective.
+It makes navigation easier because it remains in the same position no matter what page your user view.

 How to improve UI & UX for e-commerce business?